mdn/content/files/en-us/web/html/element/template/index.md

 {{HTMLSidebar}}

-The **`<template>`** [HTML](/en-US/docs/Web/HTML) element is a mechanism for holding {{Glossary("HTML")}} fragments for two main use cases:
+The **`<template>`** [HTML](/en-US/docs/Web/HTML) element is a mechanism for holding {{Glossary("HTML")}} fragments to be used later via JavaScript or immediately generated into shadow DOM:

-1. To be later cloned and used via JavaScript to insert new content in the DOM.
-The element's content is not rendered, only parsed into a [document fragment](/en-US/docs/Web/API/DocumentFragment).
+1. By default, the element's content is not rendered, only parsed into a [document fragment](/en-US/docs/Web/API/DocumentFragment).
+Using the {{domxref("HTMLTemplateElement.content", "content")}} property in JavaScript, this fragment could be cloned via {{domxref("Node.cloneNode", "cloneNode")}} method and inserted into the DOM.
-2. To be immediately used by the HTML parser to generate Shadow DOM if the `shadowrootmode` attribute is present.
+2. If the `shadowrootmode` attribute is present, the HTML parser will immediately generate a shadow DOM.
 The element is replaced in the DOM by its content wrapped in a [shadow root](/en-US/docs/Glossary/Shadow_tree).

 ## Attributes